 When it comes to shipping logistics, it’s important to distinguish between freight forwarders and 3PL freight companies.
 Freight forwarders are middlemen who charge a fee for the seller to work with preferred carriers.
 A 3PL freight company offers a broader scope of services at a responsive scale, including transportation.

 Instead of only forwarding goods to an existing carrier, 3PL freight providers handle the warehousing, picking, packing, invoicing, and carrying of your products.
-It’s a simple way to minimize your carrier touchpoints and save time and money in the process.
+It’s a simple way to minimize your carrier touchpoints and cut down on time and the overall carrying cost in the process.

 3PL Warehouse Companies